 For our part, we can call on our leaders to not be silent when attacks on books and discussions are happening.
 We need learn to handle disagreement and controversial opinions peacefully.
 We’re so used to policing ourselves that we may subconsciously expect others to do the same—I’ve heard many people blame the victims of repression for bringing up certain topics.
 There is still much resistance to expressions that challenge what we traditionally associate with being good.
 We’re quick to think that men wearing peci are good and women with tattoos are bad—although if we look closer the men may be preaching hateful messages and the women may be campaigning against sexual abuse.
 Any mention of communism or anything critical to Islam still arouses much fear and antagonism—but we can learn to voice our concerns and fears constructively.

 To censor is to say certain voices are not okay.
 When you don’t see people like yourself represented, you may feel isolated.
-That’s why intolerant groups must not be allowed to define what it means to be Indonesian.
-We owe it to ourselves to take care of our diversity—to realize a country where everyone can be true to themselves.
+That’s why intolerant groups must not be allowed to dictate what it means to be Indonesian.
+We owe it to ourselves to take care of our diversity—to realize a country where everyone can be, and is safe to be, true to themselves.

 Often we are warned, “Don’t bring up SARA.”
 While we shouldn’t discriminate based on religion, ethnicity, race, and other identities, turning everything related to those topics into taboos can have the opposite effect: it doesn’t teach us how to talk about the privilege one group has over others in ways that are sensitive and useful, it doesn’t teach us how to represent various ethnic identities in ways that don’t reduce them to stereotypes, it doesn’t allow us to understand each other better.